altruios/namshubettulpa/public/namshubettuple/the-plan.md

 ~Felix was still on the ground, unmoving~
 'Is he dead?'
 *Felix gasped*
-'Alright, here comes the calvary ass-hat'
+'Alright, here comes the calvary, ass-hat'
-~Kent left the syringe in the crook of the sidewalk and street~ 'no one would believe me, and she would make them not believe me' *He picked up a small two by four*
+~Kent left the syringe in the crook of the sidewalk and street~ 'If he arrested her...'
+'No one would believe me, and she would make them not believe me' *He picked up a small two by four*
 ~He did not like what he knew he must do~
 }